high school field trips nyc

 One adult chaperone for every 5 students is required, and additional chaperones are welcome!
 There is no charge for adult chaperones.

 Field trips may be paid for in advance by mailing a check (see instructions below), or on the day of the trip.
 If you choose to pay on the day of the trip, Genius Gems will accept school district checks, credit cards, or cash.
-A purchase order (PO) can be accepted on a case-by-case basis.
+As of April 18, 2024, we are no longer accepting purchase orders.
 Once your reservation is confirmed, please make checks out to Genius Gems Chelsea LLC, and mail or submit checks to: Genius Gems Chelsea, Attn: Jennifer Romanoff, 555 6th Avenue, New York, NY 10011.
 Thank you!

 If you need to reschedule your trip, you must email us at least 2 weeks in advance.
 We can do a one time reschedule, subject to availability, for no additional cost if we have at least 2 weeks advance notice.
 If you cancel less than 2 weeks before your scheduled trip, you will lose any payment that was made towards the trip.
 In addition, if you or your school would like to book another trip in the future, payment will be required in full at least 2 weeks prior to your visit, otherwise we may not be able to accommodate your group.